 Students are required to complete 384 credit points comprised of 192 credit points from the Bachelor of Mathematics program and 192 credit points from the Bachelor of Business program.

-*Please note that BSB123 Data Analysis (one of the Business School Core Units) is not required as the content of MXB107 covers similar topics.
-MGB223 Entrepreneurship and Innovation replaces BSB123.
+*Please note that BSB123 Data Analysis (one of the Business School core units) is not required as the content of MXB107 covers similar topics.
+MGB227 Entrepreneurship replaces BSB123.

-*Accounting major students complete 6 Business Core Units and 10 Accountancy major units to allow them to complete professional requirements.
+*Accounting major students complete six business core units and 10 accountancy major units to allow them to complete professional requirements.